Gigi-gg/MyPortfolio/BiqQuery_Book Tracker.md

 | PHYSICALBOOK | 12          |

-/* COUNT books and pages finished each month */
+/* Counting books and summing pages finished each month */

 WITH books_2022 AS (
     SELECT title, pagecount, finishedReading,